Aligning Neural Machine Translation Models: Human Feedback in Training and Inference: Related Work

-\paragraph{Data filtering for NMT.} In their study, \citet{taghipour-etal-2011-parallel} explored the use of outlier detection techniques to refine parallel corpora for MT.
-Meanwhile, \citet{cui-etal-2013-bilingual} proposed an unsupervised method to clean bilingual data using a random walk algorithm that computes the importance quality score of each sentence pair and selects the higher scores. \citet{xu-koehn-2017-zipporah} presented the Zipporah system, which is designed to efficiently clean noisy web-crawled parallel corpora. \citet{carpuat-etal-2017-detecting} focused on identifying semantic differences between sentence pairs using a cross-lingual textual entailment system. \citet{WANG2018} proposed an online denoising approach for NMT training by using trusted data to help models measure noise in sentence pairs.
+\paragraph{Reranking methods for NMT.} \newcite{SHEN2004} initially introduced the concept of discriminative reranking for Statistical Machine Translation, which was later adopted by \newcite{LEE2021} to train a NMT model through a reranking strategy based on BLEU.
+Extending this concept, MBR decoding \cite{KUMAR2004} has regained popularity for candidate generation during decoding, with \newcite{MULLER2021} finding it more robust than MAP decoding, mitigating issues like hallucinations.
+Furthermore, \newcite{freitag-etal-2022-high} showed that coupling MBR with BLEURT, a neural metric, enhances human evaluation results when compared to lexical metrics. \newcite{FERNANDES2022} conducted a comprehensive study comparing various reranking strategies, including reranking and MBR decoding, with both reference-based and quality estimation metrics, concluding that these strategies lead to better translations despite the increased computational cost.
+In our work, we build on these foundations and show that reranking methods can be coupled with RL training to provide better translation quality to MT systems. \paragraph{Data filtering for NMT.} In their study, \newcite{taghipour-etal-2011-parallel} explored the use of outlier detection techniques to refine parallel corpora for MT.
+Meanwhile, \newcite{cui-etal-2013-bilingual} proposed an unsupervised method to clean bilingual data using a random walk algorithm that computes the importance quality score of each sentence pair and selects the higher scores. \newcite{xu-koehn-2017-zipporah} presented the Zipporah system, which is designed to efficiently clean noisy web-crawled parallel corpora. \newcite{carpuat-etal-2017-detecting} focused on identifying semantic differences between sentence pairs using a cross-lingual textual entailment system. \newcite{WANG2018} proposed an online denoising approach for NMT training by using trusted data to help models measure noise in sentence pairs. \newcite{LASER} introduced LASER based on a BiLSTM encoder that can handle 93 different languages.
 Our work builds on these previous studies as we implement a data filtering method based on COMET-QE, a preference model trained on human preferences.
-Our approach is similar to that of \citet{DATAFILTERING} but is significantly more robust as preference models are much more closely aligned to human judgments compared to cross-lingual encoders.
+Our approach is similar to that of \newcite{DATAFILTERING} but is significantly more robust as preference models are much more closely aligned to human judgments compared to cross-lingual encoders.